So I'm back in France. Martine picked me up at the station last night in her new (well, actually very old) Bentley. While in London I:

 4 Signed some more books in Waterstones Kensington, where Patti, who is looking after my book so well, made some reading suggestions including:

-•The Cassandra Chronicles By Ariel Leve - very, very funny observations by a writer who claims to look on the bleak side of life ( though I suspect she would be great fun to know.)
+•The Cassandra Chronicles By Ariel Leve - very funny observations by a writer who claims to look on the bleak side of life.

 •The Price of Water in Finistere by Bodil Malmsten (a 'new life in France' memoir that until now had escaped my notice, but which is written in a very sparse, lyrical way.)